techidaily/site-android-transfer/source/_posts/top-5-from-vivo-x90s-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![android to iphone contacts transfer app - shareit](https://images.wondershare.com/drfone/article/2018/01/15156708565360.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/g6xXIR_Uh1A?si=TMXzklPEY50MUM05" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 After learning about these top 5 Android to iPhone contacts transfer software, you can easily complete the Vivo X90S device transition without any data loss.
 Out of all the alternatives, we recommend Dr.Fone - Phone Transfer.
 It provides the fastest and most secure option to move your content directly from one device to another with a single click.
 Go ahead and give it a try to move from Vivo X90S to iPhone (iPhone 15 included) in a few minutes while keeping your data intact.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/BR4gsW-J7as?si=9a56UDKZKhREZnwz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Transfer Content from android to iPhone Directly